18F/18f.gsa.gov/_posts/2020-04-21-a-token-of-our-affection-uswds-2.md

 In the design files, we were able to use the USWDS color library to test and import colors into our design.
-USWDS color tokens include [a graded system](https://designsystem.digital.gov/design-tokens/color/overview/) that helps designers check color contrast on the fly, sowe could make sure our designs would be accessible.
+USWDS color tokens include [a graded system](https://designsystem.digital.gov/design-tokens/color/overview/) that helps designers check color contrast on the fly, so we could make sure our designs would be accessible.
 We chose to create a single color library for the entire theme, which made it easier for us to see how theme colors interacted with one another.
 The USWDS team [recently updated their design assets](https://github.com/uswds/uswds-for-designers/releases/tag/v2.0)